mirage/mirage-www/tmpl/wiki/hello-world.md

 for you, with the exact modules varying by which backend you selected (e.g. Unix or Xen).

-Mirage mirrors the Xen model on UNIX as far as possible: your application is built as a unikernel which needs to be instantiated and run whether on UNIX or on Xen.
+MirageOS mirrors the Xen model on UNIX as far as possible: your application is built as a unikernel which needs to be instantiated and run whether on UNIX or on Xen.
 When your unikernel is run, it starts much as a VM on Xen does -- and so must be passed references to devices such as the console, network interfaces